Aggressive or defensive investing: find the strategy that suits you

 • How do I react to market fluctuations?

-A balanced approach: combining offensive and defensive
+A balanced approach: combining offensive AND defensive strategies

 Conclusion